-- (2) A regulation services provider shall monitor the conduct of an ATS and its subscribers and shall enforce the requirements set under subsection (1). - 8.3 Agreement between an ATS and a Regulation Services Provider - An ATS and a regulation services provider shall enter into a written agreement that provides - that the ATS will conduct its trading activities in compliance with the requirements set under subsection 8.2(1); - (b) that the regulation services provider will monitor the conduct of the ATS and its subscribers; - (c) that the regulation services provider will enforce the requirements set under subsection 8.2(1); - (d) that the ATS will transmit to the regulation services provider the information required by Part 11 of NI 21-101 and any other information reasonably required to effectively monitor: - (i) the conduct of and trading by marketplace participants on and across marketplaces, and - (ii) the conduct of the ATS; and - (e) that the ATS will comply with all orders or directions made by the regulation services provider. - 8.4 Agreement between an ATS and its Subscriber An ATS and its subscriber shall enter into a written agreement that provides - (a) that the subscriber will conduct its trading activities in compliance with the requirements set under subsection 8.2(1); - (b) that the subscriber acknowledges that the regulation services provider will monitor the conduct of the subscriber and enforce the requirements set under subsection 8.2(1): - (c) that the subscriber will comply with all orders or directions made by the regulation services provider in its capacity as a regulation services provider, including orders excluding the subscriber from trading on any marketplace.
+- (1) A regulation services provider must set requirements governing an ATS and its subscribers, including requirements that the ATS and its subscribers will conduct trading activities in compliance with this Instrument. - (2) A regulation services provider must monitor the conduct of an ATS and its subscribers and must enforce the requirements set under subsection (1). - 8.3 Agreement between an ATS and a Regulation Services Provider An ATS and a regulation services provider must enter into a written agreement that provides - (a) that the ATS will conduct its trading activities in compliance with the requirements set under subsection 8.2(1); - (b) that the regulation services provider will monitor the conduct of the ATS and its subscribers; - (c) that the regulation services provider will enforce the requirements set under subsection 8.2(1); - (d) that the ATS will transmit to the regulation services provider the information required by Part 11 of NI 21-101 and any other information reasonably required to effectively monitor: - (i) the conduct of and trading by marketplace participants on and across marketplaces, and - (ii) the conduct of the ATS; and - (e) that the ATS will comply with all orders or directions made by the regulation services provider. - 8.4 Agreement between an ATS and its Subscriber An ATS and its subscriber must enter into a written agreement that provides - (a) that the subscriber will conduct its trading activities in compliance with the requirements set under subsection 8.2(1); - (b) that the subscriber acknowledges that the regulation services provider will monitor the conduct of the subscriber and enforce the requirements set under subsection 8.2(1); - (c) that the subscriber will comply with all orders or directions made by the regulation services provider in its capacity as a regulation services provider, including orders excluding the subscriber from trading on any marketplace. - 8.5 [Repealed]

-8.5 [Repealed]